cynthiaagata/foodlytics-R/README.md

 # Foodlytics - R

 This dashboard visualizes restaurant quality and type across Canada’s main cities, including cuisine/type categories and price ranges.
 It is aimed at businesses and entrepreneurs planning to open a new restaurant.
 The app helps users understand the local restaurant landscape so they can make better decisions about where to open and what type of restaurant to offer.
+Note: This app is a smaller version of [Foodlytics with Python](https://github.com/UBC-MDS/DSCI-532_2026_23_foodlytics.git), some features like map is not available.

 ## Run the dashboard locally